 - Supply chain consistency: With improved insight into asset usage, criticality and inventory patterns, facilities can make more informed decisions about suppliers and ordering frequency.

 - Distanced and remote work: With more connected equipment and sensors, some job functions will be able to operate effectively from off-site locations or other areas of the facility.
-This ability to troubleshoot, diagnose and control equipment remotely will be necessary in the new, post-COVID reality.
+This ability to troubleshoot, diagnose and control equipment remotely will be necessary for the new, post-COVID reality.

-Industry 4.0: Are You Ready?
+Industry 4.0: Are you ready?

 In this section, we will look at some actionable steps for you to take when implementing Industry 4.0 technology, ensuring you and your team are best equipped to navigate the post-COVID industrial landscape:

 - Implement sensors, even on older machinery: This doesn’t mean you need a new floor of “smart” equipment.
 Aftermarket sensors can be purchased and installed at a relatively low cost.
-Now that this technology is more cheaply and readily available, there is no longer any reason to delay steps toward a connected Industry 4.0 facility.
+Now that this technology is cheaper and readily available, there is no longer any reason to delay steps toward a connected Industry 4.0 facility.

 - Invest in data analysis: A data scientist may be a new role for the facility.
-As illustrated earlier, however, effective data analysis is necessary to reap the benefits of Industry 4.0 hardware, and will pay dividends in efficiency down the line.
+As illustrated earlier, however, effective data analysis is necessary to reap the benefits of Industry 4.0 hardware and will pay dividends in efficiency down the line.